DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/speed-up-test-execution.md

 redirect_from:
   - /documentation/recipes/create-faster-tests.html
 ---
-# Speed Up Your Tests
+# Speed Up Test Execution

 This section describes ways to decrease the execution time of TestCafe tests.